MateaVulin/ChatApp/README.md

 I made this project as a final paper on the front end developer course

 <b> <i>Technologies </i></b> <br>
-I made this project in Visual Studio Code.I also used :
+Technologies i used for making this project : Visual Studio Code, React 18.2.0,Scaledrone
-- React 18.2.0
-- Scaledrone

 <b> <i> Connecting to Scaledrone </i></b>